-This course presents an overview of the evolution of healthcare informatics from an interdisciplinary perspective, in sufficient depth to prepare students for the national informatics exams.
-The observational lab component of the course will provide students with practical exposure to a working healthcare informatics environment.
-Students will learn: healthcare informatics history, concepts, theories, and applications within the healthcare industry, the information system life cycle; human factors issues in healthcare informatics; enabling information systems technologies; knowledge management principles; professional practice trends and issues; and major models and theories in healthcare informatics.
+This online course presents an overview of the evolution of healthcare informatics from an Interprofessional perspective.
+Students will learn healthcare informatics history, concepts, theories, legal and ethical implications, and applications within the healthcare industry.
+This course will introduce the student to the information system life cycle; human factors issues in healthcare informatics; critical issues affecting the development and implementation of information and communication systems and technologies (clinical, administrative and learning), knowledge management principles, professional practice trends, and explore some of the emerging ICT (information and communication technology) in health care.
 3 or 4 credits.